bforest-ariadne/bforest-threejs-sketches/tools/imageMagickPBRNotes.md

 `~/Dropbox/DEV/bforest-threejs-sketches/tools/makeBlackPng.sh 4096x4096`

-To convert result to png:
+To convert result to jpg:

-`convert aorm.png aorm.jpg`
+`convert -quality 95 aorm.png aorm.jpg`

 To strip the color profile from a png: